 The Future of Hiring

 Our work environment has changed.
 The era where most employees gather in the same building is coming to an end.
 Unless the work is physical like manufacturing or shipping, most office tasks take place on a computer, in a virtual office.

-Technology, globalization, the rise in real estate and transportation costs have resulted in shrinking the physical workspace.
+Technology, globalization, the rise in real estate, and transportation costs have resulted in shrinking the physical workspace.
 For some businesses, it’s time to let go of the old school 9 to 5 workday mentality.
 Eliminate office politics, the countless meetings, and working in cramped, lifeless cubicles.
-It’s time to welcome the innovation of remote working structure and a new breed of worker.
+It’s time to welcome the innovation of a remote working structure and a new breed of worker.

 Furthermore, the current workforce is a blend of three generations, the baby boomers, generation X, and millennials.
 Remote work suits all of these groups.
 It allows baby boomers to care for their parents, generation Xers to take care of their kids, and millennials to work online, something they’re used to.

 Collaboration tools, cloud-based systems, wireless devices, and video conferencing have made it possible for people to work from any location.
 By avoiding the commute and working in their best environment, they achieve better productivity.

 Of 15,000 workers polled, the New York Times reported: “43% of employed Americans said they spent at least some time working remotely.”